Interferon Alfa 2B (Intron-A®, Roferon-A®)

 This medication can aggravate medical conditions that you already have including psychiatric issues, autoimmune diseases, ischemic disorders, and infectious disorders.
 It is very important that your care provider is aware of all of your medical history and of all medications, both prescription and over-the-counter, that you are taking.

 Possible Side Effects of Interferon Alfa

 Flu-like syndrome occurs in a majority of patients because of the "revving-up" of the immune system.
 It generally occurs within hours of the injection and includes fever, chills, headache, muscle and joint aches, and poor appetite.
-Medications, such as acetaminophen, can be used to manage these symptoms.
+Medications, such as acetaminophen, can be used to manage these symptoms, but you should consult with your care provider before taking any medications.
+If you have a fever of 100.4 or greater, you should contact your care provider.
 Try to keep warm with blankets and warm clothes, and drink plenty of non-alcoholic fluids.
 Some patients find that taking the dose before bedtime allows them to sleep through the flu-like symptoms.
 These symptoms do decrease, for some patients, over time on the therapy.

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

 Low White Blood Cell Count (Leukopenia or Neutropenia)